Dogs and Cats are Typically Right or Left Pawed

 Dogs, on the other hand, according to the University of Manchester study, tend to be more evenly split with around 50% being left pawed and 50% being right pawed, with a statistically insignificant number being ambidextrous.

-In addition to that, there seems to be a connection between the gender of the animal and which paw is dominate in both cats and dogs.
-Specifically, female cats and dogs typically will have their right paw be dominate, while males tend to go with the left paw.
+In addition to that, there seems to be a connection between the gender of the animal and which paw is dominant in both cats and dogs.
+Specifically, female cats and dogs typically will have their right paw be dominant, while males tend to go with the left paw.
 However, if the animal has been spayed or neutered at an early age, this distinction goes away.

 Determining if your cat or dog is left or right pawed or ambidextrous isn’t as simple as running one test, such as giving them a toy to play with just out of their reach and seeing which paw they reach with.
 This is because their paw preference is often weekly expressed, unlike with humans.
 Thus, in order to accurately determine your pet’s paw preference, you need to run such tests several dozen times to see the trends.